Best Chrome Bookmark Extension 2026: 7 Tested, 1 Surprise Winner

 How do I migrate from Pocket's Chrome extension after the shutdown?

-If you exported your Pocket data before July 8, 2025, you have an HTML file with your full save history.
-Raindrop imports Pocket HTML directly.
-Instapaper accepts it.
-Burn 451 accepts a newline-separated URL list.
+If you exported your Pocket data before November 12, 2025 (the official Mozilla export cutoff), you have an HTML file with your full save history.
+Raindrop imports Pocket HTML directly, and Instapaper accepts it.
+Burn 451 does not bulk-import Pocket archives today, so use it for new saves going forward or manually re-save the few old URLs you still care about.
 If you missed the export window, your Pocket history is gone — install a new Chrome bookmark extension and start over.
-Detailed migration paths at pocket replacement 2026 and pocket alternative app.
+Detailed migration paths at pocket replacement 2026, pocket alternative app, and the head-to-head at Raindrop vs Pocket 2026.

 Frequently Asked Questions